s1rhcs/Fallen-Follow-Registry/README.md

 6. Confirm and wait for Instagram’s email/notification.
 7. When it’s ready, download the **ZIP file** to your computer, tablet, or phone.

-If you export on your phone, it’s easiest to move the ZIP to a computer or tablet to unzip and pick out the JSON files.
+> Note: If you export on your phone, it’s usually easiest to move the ZIP to a computer or tablet to unzip and grab the JSON files.

 ---